 - To understand key areas of disaster management and humanitarian response

-- To have the ability to conduct clinical research related to disaster and humanitarian response
+- To have the ability to conduct academic and clinical research related to disaster and humanitarian response

 - To develop and conduct educational activities for physicians, medical students and allied health professionals

-- To learn the skills of Austere Medicine by integrating emergency medicine with international health and disaster medicine
+- To learn the skills of disaster and austere medicine by integrating emergency medicine with international health and field medicine

 The curriculum for the Disaster Fellowship integrates formal public health, research and teaching training with disaster-related field work.
 The curriculum will be divided into five specific areas: